 Optimal physical health and well-being are top priorities for athletes in every discipline.
 In spite of this, the exercises performed, as well as the environment in which they are practiced, often pose great risk of infection for athletes.
 Sweat and humid environments support a fertile habitat for germs to thrive and create opportunities for pathogens to grow.
 Locker rooms, gyms, shared sports equipment, and physical contact put athletes at risk for acquiring bacterial infections.
 Efforts to prevent bacterial infections often overlook the nasal vestibule which is a fertile ground for bacteria to live and transmit.

-Skin infections, including MRSA, are most commonly spread by direct human contact, so athletes who compete in contact sports are vulnerable to these infections.
-Cuts, scrapes, and friction against the skin all provide opportunities for Staph aureus to cause infections.
-Among 226 athletic trainers at high schools and colleges, 23 percent reported at least one case of community-acquired MRSA among their athletes during that school year.
+Skin infections caused by bacteria are can be commonly spread by direct human contact, so athletes who compete in contact sports are vulnerable to these infections.
+Cuts, scrapes, and friction against the skin all provide opportunities to cause infections.
+Among 226 athletic trainers at high schools and colleges, 23 percent reported at least one case of community-acquired infections among their athletes during that school year.
 Frequent hand washing can help with protection.
 Nozin® Nasal Sanitizer® antiseptic use can be part of good hygiene to help reduce the risk of infection.

 Living in a nursing home, college dorm, military barracks or other crowded residence increases the risk for colonization and infection.
 When people reside in such close quarters, all it takes to spread bacteria is one infected or colonized person — especially if there are communal bathrooms, common areas or shared washing machines.